Metric growth dynamics in Liouville quantum gravity: Infinitesimal generator of the LQG metric growth

-which identifies $\mu\leftrightarrow s(w) \frac{\lambda}{2\pi}$.
+We briefly mention here some references which considered the Hadamard variation.
 Some relation between the Loewner and Hadamard variations was examined in \cite{Loewner-Hadamard}.
 A Hadamard type formula was proved and used in the study of couplings of SLE curves with the GFF in the work \cite{Hadamard-Izyurov}.
-The proof there follows different lines than the computations above.
+The proof there follows different lines than the computations above. \cite{GFF-Hadamard} used the formula in the sole context of the GFF and in \cite{Viklund-Wang} it was proved and used in the context of Loewner-Kufarev energy and foliations by chord-arc Jordan curves of the twice punctured Riemann sphere.

 \paragraph{Random Loewner chains.}